jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 ## Software Engineering Problems
 Software Engineering addresses vaguely defined problems with fuzzier scope/domain that do tend to change over time.
-These problems are too complex for proofs, but tend to rely upon testing to gain confidence that they solve customer problems.
+These problems are too complex for proofs but tend to rely upon testing to gain confidence that they solve customer problems.
 I'm specifically thinking of applications that customers request and pay for.

 A Computer Science degree creates a good foundation, but a degree alone is insufficient for Software Engineering.